ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 {caption: "Listing 1-1.
 Source code of the C program", format: C}
 ![`HelloWorld.c`](code/GeneralInformation/HelloWorld.c)

-Listing 1-2 shows the machine code of this program in the hexadecimal format.
+Listing 1-2 shows the machine instructions of this program in the hexadecimal format.

 {caption: "Listing 1-2.
-Machine code of the program"}
+Machine instructions of the program"}
 ![`MachineCode.txt`](code/GeneralInformation/MachineCode.txt)

 Even if you don't know the C language, you would prefer to deal with the code in Listing 1-1.
 You can read and edit it easily.
 At the same time, you need significant efforts to decode the numbers in Listing 1-2.

-Perhaps a professional programmer with huge experience can write a small program in machine codes.
+Perhaps a professional programmer with huge experience can write a small program in machine code.
 However, another programmer will spend a lot of time and effort to figure it out.
-Developing a large project in machine codes is a challenging and time-consuming task for any developer.
+Developing a large project in machine code is a challenging and time-consuming task for any developer.

 Using programming language saves your effort and time significantly when developing programs.
 Also, it reduces the cost of maintaining the existing project.
 There is no way to develop modern complex software using the machine code only.